MurphyPone/murphypone.github.io/src/content/game-theory.md

 ### <a name="pd" class="n"></a> 1. **Prisoner's Dilemma (one shot)**

 Perhaps the most quintessential "game."
 Guy de Maupassant provides an excellent depiction of this game in his short story [_Two Friends_](https://americanliterature.com/author/guy-de-maupassant/short-story/two-friends).
-Consider the following excerpt
+Consider the following excerpt:

 > The two fishermen remained silent.
 The German turned and gave an order in his own language.
 Then he moved his chair a little way off, that he might not be so near the prisoners, and a dozen men stepped forward, rifle in hand, and took up a position, twenty paces off.
 >